 Guitar scale charts, while a powerful tool for learning scales on the guitar, can be confusing when first encountered.
 They’re not quite as intuitive as guitar tablature, therefore learning how to read them correctly and understanding the layout and symbols used is required to take full advantage of them.

-When I first started playing guitar I refused to use scale diagrams or chord charts.
+When I first started playing guitar and trying to understand basic guitar theory I refused to use scale diagrams or chord charts.
 Being left-handed, the mental gymnastics required to visualize a mirror image of the layout of the fretboard represented yet another obstacle for a kid trying to learn the guitar, and as a result, my lead playing, and a general understanding of how chords are derived from scales was seriously lacking for a long time.

 While you could conceivably rely on guitar tab (or standard music notation, if you can read music) as I did, scale diagrams are far more common when it comes to notating scales on the guitar and also offer some advantages over tab, specifically as you can visualize the entire scale in relation to the fretboard of the guitar in one image and they are moveable e.g. all except open position scales can easily be moved up or down the fretboard to another key.